-Of course other important jurisdictions use different language, but we believe that they fundamentally agree that, when a court must determine a royalty rate, it may and should consider the wide range of information that would be relevant to a business decision-maker confronting the same question (General Tire & Rubber Co. v Firestone Tyre & Rubber Co.; Cofrinex v Helary; German Patent Act, Sec.
-139 Para.
-2).23 Similarly, we believe that non-US jurisdictions can also find within their own structures examples of the type of deferential review that is appropriate where a court is tasked not to decide what the "right" answer is, but to decide whether terms offered fall entirely outside the range of possibility contemplated by the word "reasonable" (Flint v Lovell).24
+Of course other important jurisdictions use different language, but we believe that they fundamentally agree that, when a court must determine a royalty rate, it may and should consider the wide range of information that would be relevant to a business decision-maker confronting the same question.
+Similarly, we believe that non-US jurisdictions can also find within their own structures examples of the type of deferential review that is appropriate where a court is tasked not to decide what the 'right' answer is, but to decide whether terms offered fall entirely outside the range of possibility contemplated by the word 'reasonable'.

 Not all of the Georgia-Pacific factors will necessarily be relevant to the question of whether proffered licence terms are within the range of reasonableness, and peculiarities of a particular industry or standardised industries in general may properly enter into the equation.
-Nevertheless, a court may well find that the Georgia-Pacific list provides a useful framework or starting point for the inquiry.25 Notably, royalties received under prior and existing licences for the very patents being litigated often represent the most influential factor in determining "reasonableness" under the Georgia-Pacific framework, and should arguably have the same role in the context of FRAND litigation.
+Nevertheless, a court may well find that the Georgia-Pacific list provides a useful framework or starting point for the inquiry.
+Notably, royalties received under prior and existing licences for the very patents being litigated often represent the most